rskhor/website/README.md

 The static files for the live version are all stored in [Amazon S3](https://aws.amazon.com/s3).
 I'm caching these files close to end-users by using [Cloudflare](https://www.cloudflare.com) as a CDN.

-This speeds up load times dramatically since the Amazon S3 bucket is in the **Asia Pacific (Tokyo)** AWS Region but most users are based far away in either Singapore or New York City.
+This speeds up load times dramatically since the Amazon S3 bucket is in the AWS Region **Asia Pacific (Tokyo)** but most readers of this website are based far away in either Singapore or New York City.

 ## Setup Guide